 The Open, Character, Musical Theatre, Hip Hop, Acrobatics, and Production categories can contain an unlimited amount of gymnastics/acrobatics tricks.

-A time schedule, directions to the competition, and general information will be emailed to all entries seven days prior to the competition date.
+A time schedule and general information will be emailed to all registered studios seven days prior to the competition date.
 A general schedule will be posted on the website as well.

-Video Taping and movie cameras are prohibited.
-A professional videographer will be recording all performances and quality dvd's of each studio's routines are available for purchase.
+Video Taping AND Photography of any kind are prohibited.
+A professional videographer will be recording all performances and quality dvd’s of each studio’s routines are available for purchase.

 Stage Size: approximately 40' by 40' marley stage.

 Routines are expected to perform in the order they are scheduled.
 In all cases, routines must be performed during the awards session in which they are scheduled.
-If the routine cannot perform during the awards session in which they are scheduled for any reason, we will be glad to: 1) Give a studio credit for a future Countdown event, or 2) It can be performed for judges' adjudication only.
+If the routine cannot perform during the awards session in which they are scheduled for any reason can be performed for judges’ adjudication only.
 The routine would not be eligible for any overall awards.
 It will be announced on stage at the end of the regular awards and the earned trophy or medal given.